How To Solve “Starting full system upgrade… there is nothing to do” Issue In Arch Linux

 :: Synchronizing package databases... core is up to date extra is up to date community is up to date multilib is up to date archlinuxfr is up to date :: Starting full system upgrade... there is nothing to do

 I keep getting this same message for the past one week.
 I have no idea why this is happening.
 Finally, I find a solution, and I thought sharing it here would be helpful for someone.

 Solve “Starting full system upgrade… there is nothing to do” Issue In Arch Linux

-The main reason for this issue is my mirrorlists are outdated.
+The main reason for this issue is that the mirrorlists are outdated.
 If you get the same issue, your mirrorlist might be outdated too.
-There are many ways to update your mirrorlist in Arch Linux and its derivatives.
-I know two of them.
+There are couple ways to update your mirrorlist in Arch Linux and its derivatives.
 You can find the most up-to-date mirrorlist by using Pacman Mirrorlist Generator.
 It is an online mirrorlist generator that can be used to generate the most up-to-date mirrorlist possible for Arch Linux.
 Once you find the mirrorlist, you can manually replace the outdated mirrorlist with newly created one.

 If you don’t like the manual way, there is utility named Reflector, which is used to find most-up-to-date mirrorlist for your Arch Linux, and automatically update the mirrorlist.